Sports technology innovation milestones - ExBulletin

 Sports technology innovation milestones

-NEW YORK, USA, February 26, 2024 (GLOBE NEWSWIRE) — freebeat celebrates a significant milestone in the company's journey to revolutionize the fitness experience by joining the prestigious Stanford StartX 2024 Cohort.
-I'm happy to announce this.
+New York, NY, February 29, 2024 /EINPresswire.com/ — freebeat joins the prestigious Stanford StartX 2024 Cohort to commemorate a significant milestone in the company's journey to revolutionize the fitness experience We are pleased to announce that.

-StartX is a preeminent startup accelerator, fellowship, and community with deep roots in Stanford University's entrepreneurial spirit.

-Founded by Stanford University itself, StartX is a powerhouse of innovation and growth.

 Additionally, Freebeat proudly announces a partnership with the Boston Celtics, reflecting their commitment to marrying sports with innovative solutions.
 This collaboration highlights our focus on strengthening the wellness community by combining entertainment, exercise, and eco-friendly mobility.
 The partnership with the Celtics not only elevates the Freebeats brand, but also supports their mission to innovate and grow in the North American market.